jeremy-dai/Titanic/README.md

 # Titanic
-Exploring the survival rates vary according to class, gender, and age.
+Exploring how  the survival rates vary according to class, gender, and age.